Move to Move

 Move to Move is the debut album by Kon Kan, released in 1989 on Atlantic Records.
-It spawned the singles "Harry Houdini", "I Beg Your Pardon", "Puss N' Boots" and "Move to Move".
+It spawned the singles "I Beg Your Pardon", "Harry Houdini", "Puss N' Boots" and "Move to Move".
 The album reached number 69 in Canada.
+"I Beg Your Pardon" was a top 20 hit in at least six countries, going top 5 in the UK and the Netherlands.

-The album is mostly group member Barry Harris' creation.
-He produced the set, and wrote or co-wrote all but one cut.
-Kevin Wynne is lead vocalist on most songs, although Harris steps in for the title track, and the ballad, "Am I In Love."
-Jon Lind, who co-penned the Madonna song "Crazy for You", and Bob Mitchell ("The Flame" (Cheap Trick song)), co-wrote material with Harris for the project.
+Group member Barry Harris produced the album, and wrote or co-wrote all but one cut.
+Kevin Wynne is lead vocalist on most songs, while Harris sang the title track and the ballad, "Am I in Love".
+Jon Lind and Bob Mitchell co-wrote material with Harris for the project.